marvinscheffold/string-work/README.md

 # Issues

-* To differentiate component instances a constant key-parameter passed in from the parent component is still necessary.
-  Ideally this will work automatically.
+* After a render string-work loses focus on the activeElement.
 * So far there is no call to the method `componentWillUnmount()` before unmounting a component.
 * The library must be attached to the window.
 Otherwise component-html-elements are not able to access their instances in the virtual dom.